-For those asking is England expensive to visit or wondering the average cost of a trip to England, the answer can vary from person to person.
+For those wondering if England is expensive to visit or wondering the average cost of a trip to England, the answer can vary from person to person.
 However, it is possible to really enjoy the destination and get a lot out of it without spending your entire life savings.

 There are countless ways to cut costs and priorities expenses on numerous different categories such as accommodation, transport and food.
 Even if you’re not necessarily travelling on a restrictive or tight budget, it can be helpful to see what the general prices in England are so that you know if you’re overpaying or just to have an idea of what to expect.